pmcmanaman/clopus-watcher/watcher/master-prompt-autonomous.md

 - ALWAYS check timestamps - ignore old errors
 - Record EVERYTHING to the database with the run_id
 - ALWAYS output the closing report
+- Check ALL namespaces in the target list

 ## START
-Begin by checking pods in $TARGET_NAMESPACE.
+Begin by checking pods in all target namespaces: $TARGET_NAMESPACES